Best Way to Cook Live Lobster and Lobster Tail at Home

 First things first, humanely dispatch the lobster immediately before microwaving.
 Second, only microwave one lobster at a time!

-Baking or roasting a whole lobster is an easy, hands-off way to get the job done, and works especially well if you’d like to add a crust or stuffing (though we contend that exceptional lobster needs no stuffing!).
+Baking or roasting a whole lobster is an easy, hands-off way to get the job done.
+It works especially well if you’d like to add a crust or stuffing (though we contend that exceptional lobster needs no stuffing!).

 Here’s one of our favorite baked lobster recipes: Baked Lobster with Garlic and Herbs.